AriaEkh/3-musketeers/cash/README.md

 # Cash

 The project purpose is to write the README.md file of the cash program.
-This program can give you the change of over 30 differents currencies into US Dollars, Euro and Pound Sterling
+This program can give you the change of over 30 differents currencies into US Dollars, Euro and Pound Sterling.
+You can also save a default currency, so you only have to write the amount you want to change

 ## Getting Started